Toyz/NoCapsLock/README.md

 # NoCapsLock
-A simple windows program that makes it so you can turn on the evil caps lock
+A simple windows program that makes it so you can turn off the evil caps lock